Blue Jackets win 15th in row, end Wild 12-game streak

 Jason Zucker scored on a backhand shot 24 seconds into the third period to pull the Wild within the final margin.

-Columbus boasts the NHL's best attack with 3.44 goals a game while the Wild owned the toughest defensive unit, allowing only twoi goals a game.
+Columbus boasts the NHL's best attack with 3.44 goals a game while the Wild owned the toughest defensive unit, allowing only two goals a game.

 The Blue Jackets last lost in a shootout at Florida on November 26.
 Minnesota had not lost since December 2 in overtime against Calgary.